dpicirillo/data-science/README.md

 # data-science
-This is my repository for my data-science work at Johns Hopkins (Coursera)
+This is my repository for my general data-science work.